LakshyaMalhotra/LakshyaMalhotra.github.io/about.md

 # About

 Hi, My name is Lakshya.
 Thank you for visiting me here.
-"Cognitive Chaos" is my personal blog where I write about topics that interest me.
+"Reflections" is my personal blog where I write about topics that interest me.

 <style>
 img {